porsager/postgres/README.md

 sql.subscribe('update:users=1',   () => /* all updates on the users row with a primary key = 1 */ )
 ```

-## Transactions
+### Transactions

 #### BEGIN / COMMIT `sql.begin(fn) -> Promise`

-Calling begin with a function will return a Promise which resolves with the returned value from the function.
-The function provides a single argument which is `sql` with a context of the newly created transaction. `BEGIN` is automatically called, and if the Promise fails `ROLLBACK` will be called.
+Calling `.begin` with a function will return a Promise.
+This will resolve with the returned value from the function.
+The function provides a single argument which is `sql` with a context of the newly created transaction.

+`BEGIN` is automatically called, and if the Promise fails `ROLLBACK` will be called.
 If it succeeds `COMMIT` will be called.

 ```js